Current Travel Conditions - Yosemite National Park is OPEN! Reservations Will Be Needed for Summer Dates - Tioga Pass Remains Closed for the Season

 Highway 120 and Yosemite Road Conditions:

-Check nps.gov/yose for updates as conditions can change at anytime.
+Check nps.gov/yose or cal 209-372-0200 for the most current updates as conditions can change quickly with upcoming storms.

-• Highway 120 West, the Big Oak Flat Road within Yosemite is OPEN.
+• Highway 120 West/The Big Oak Flat Entrance: OPEN

 Please protect wildlife by obeying speed limits.